michaelnny/deep_rl_zoo/README.md

 * We try to follow the original paper as close as possible for each implementation, but hyper-parameters and network architectures are not fine-tuned.
 * All agents have been fully tested on cpu with M1 Mac (either CartPole or LunarLander), we also run some light tests on Unbuntu 18.04 with a single Nvidia RTX 2080Ti GPU.
 * Some of the agents are not fully tested on Atari games, as we don't have access to powerful machine and GPUs.
-* We can not guarantee it's bug free.
+* We can not guarantee its bug free.

 ## Environment and requirements